codepath/android_guides/Using-the-RecyclerView.md

 Here we need to create the adapter which will actually populate the data into the RecyclerView.
 The adapter's role is to **convert an object at a position into a list row item** to be inserted.

-However, with a `RecyclerView` the adapter requires the existence of a "ViewHolder" object which describes and provides access to all the views within each item row.
+However with a `RecyclerView` the adapter requires the existence of a "ViewHolder" object which describes and provides access to all the views within each item row.
 We can create the basic empty adapter and holder together in `UserRecyclerViewAdapter.java` as follows:

 ```java
 // Create the basic adapter extending from RecyclerView.Adapter